White-browed foliage-gleaner: Description

-Distribution and habitt
+Distribution and habitat

 The white-browed foliage-gleaner is found from Espírito Santo in southeastern Brazil south into Rio Grande do Sul and Argentina's Misiones Province.
 Though some taxonomic systems also include southeastern Paraguay in the species' range, the South American Classification Committee of the American Ornithological Society treats it as hypothetical in that country because the records are undocumented.
 In much of its Brazilian range the species inhabits montane evergreen forest and tall secondary forest.
 At the southern end of its range in Brazil, Argentina, and apparently Paraguay, it inhabits lowland and hilly forest.
 In elevation it ranges mostly from 600 to 1500 m but locally is found down to sea level.

 Behavior

 Movement

 The white-browed foliage-gleaner is a year-round resident throughout its range.

 Feeding

 The white-browed foliage-gleaner feeds on adult and larval arthropods.
 It usually forages as part of mixed-species feeding flocks, and usually in the forest's understory though it will feed as high as the subcanopy.
 It acrobatically gleans, probes, and pecks for its prey in dead leaves, debris, and branches.
 It occasionally will sally a short distance from a perch to capture prey.